CodeYourFuture/curriculum/content/node/_index.md

 +++
 title = 'Node'
-description = 'The plan for Node' layout = 'module' emoji= '📚' menu = ['syllabus']
+description = 'The plan for Node is coming soon' layout = 'module' emoji= '📚' menu = ['syllabus']